The Ball 60 Racing Engine

 Ingram reported that at speeds below 15,000 rpm there appeared to be considerable blow-back from the intake venturi.
 This doubtless arose from the engine’s relatively aggressive induction timing of 50 degrees ABDC to no less than 70 degrees ATDC.
 The resulting induction period of 200 degrees was unusually large, especially for an FRV design.
 It was apparently for this reason that the manufacturers recommended that the fuel tank be mounted as close to the engine as possible.

-The Ball seems to have remained on the market through 1948.
+Be that as it may, the Ball seems to have remained on the market through 1948.
 However, its disappearance from subsequent model engine listings implies that production did not continue far if at all into 1949.
 Presumably the fact that even in tuned form the engine could not quite compete on level terms with either the Dooling or McCoy models (see below) spelled the end of the line, as it did for other racing engines such as the Hornet and Bungay.

 During the period in which the Ball had been on offer, other designers had maintained an interest in the development of FRV racing engines.
 Chief among these was our old friend Ira Hassad.
 Let’s look briefly at the further history of FRV racing engine development during this period.